camunda/camunda-bpm-examples/servicetask/rest-service/README.md

 # REST Service Task

-This quickstart demonstrates how to use the built-in REST HTTP connector for invoking REST services in camunda BPM.
+This quickstart demonstrates how to use the built-in REST HTTP connector for invoking REST services in Camunda Platform.
 The example is *classless*, relying entirely on scripting and expression language.
 It makes use of the camunda Connect and the camunda Spin extensions.

 The example includes a BPMN 2.0 process which invokes a holiday service, parses the result and takes a decision based on the result: